-In this article, we see different techniques for architectural designing renders. for that are used by various outsourcing agencies.
+In this article, we see different techniques for Architectural Design.
+For that are used by various outsourcing agencies.
 Over the years, these techniques have evolved over the years and have been accepted all over the world.

 - The Saltbox Design Technique:

 A direct descendant of the colonial style of design, the saltbox design technique is the most easily recognizable technique.
-It was developed by early American designers, this is the most distinguishable feature of this design is that there is a long roofline which slopes a bit from the ridge till the eaves.
-Some of the best designs of today’s times have borrowed from this design.
+Early American designers developed it.
+This is the most distinguishable feature of this design is that there is an extended roofline which slopes a bit from the ridge till the eaves.
+Some of the best models of today’s times have borrowed from this design.

 - The Architectural Garrison Design Technique:

 A subtle blend of modern and traditional design is what distinguishes the Architectural Garrison Design Technique.
 One of the best features of this design technique is the second story that overhangs above the first.
-This does not just look good, it also has a number of functional advantages.
+This does not just look good.
+It also has many functional advantages.
 One of them being the use of straight and short lines that would provide support and economy in the framing.
 Secondly, you can add a whole lot of space without adding to the overall costs of the project.
 The design technique also adds space for an attic in the house, while maintaining traditional design elements.

 - The Southern Colonial Design Technique:

 While this design technique is similar to the saltbox technique in a way that both have elements of colonial design, the southern colonial design technique has a southern architectural flavor.
-This design technique reflects true southern qualities: warmth, generousness, hospitality, and quaintness.
-This design technique amalgamates the hearty traditional charm with subtle modern elegance.
+This design technique reflects the right southern qualities: warmth, generousness, hospitality, and quaintness.
+This design technique amalgamates the authentic traditional charm with subtle modern elegance.

-The best way to identify this technique is the great portico and a colonnade in the front.
-The great part of this design is that the entrance, first and the second floor of the project is quite sheltered due to the portico, and so in the places where the weather is a bit harsh, this would be a good technique to follow.
+The best way to identify this technique is the fine portico and a colonnade in the front.
+The significant part of this design is that the entrance, first and the second floor of the project entirely sheltered due to the portico, and so in the places where the weather is a bit harsh, this would be an excellent technique to follow.

-The projects that are designed under this technique are usually residential.
-Usually, those projects that are on the upper limit of the financial budgeting as the design includes upper and lower balconies, fireplaces in the bedroom, almost 3 storied chimneys, iron trimmings, intricate wood works as well as a covering over the sidewalks.
+The projects designed under this technique are usually residential.
+Usually, those projects that are on the upper limit of the financial budgeting as the design includes upper and lower balconies, fireplaces in the bedroom, almost three storied chimneys, iron trimmings, intricate wood works as well as a covering over the sidewalks.

 While there are many other techniques, these three techniques are ones that are the most popular.
-Our main expertise deals with partnering with his clients to create and provide truly great architectural design services.
+Our primary expertise deals with partnering with his clients to create and provide genuinely great architectural design services.